-Specifically, quite analogously: Let us imagine that a machine consists of 365 parts and that such a machine is located at 23 locations.
+Specifically, quite analogously: Let us imagine that a machine consists of 365 parts and that it is located at 23 locations.
 As part of a quality control, exactly one part of a machine should be checked for each site, with no part being allowed to occur several times.
 Would you order the site managers to randomly select a part?
 With the above solution to the birthday problem, you now know that such a procedure is not advisable.

 Or better: if you bet on two soccer players having brithday on the same day (given the the starting line-up of both teams, including the referee), you will probably win the bet with a more than 50% chance.
 Have fun!